ClimateImpactLab/energy-code-release-2020/0_make_dataset/merged/coded_issues/README.md

 ## Encoding IEA World Balance Documentation

 ### Step 1: Through multiple readings of the database documentation a team of RA's assembled a country x sector x fuel x issue dataset with the following metadata variables:
-* issue_code: what type of data quality issue is this? options include:
+* `issue_code`: what type of data quality issue is this? options include:
     * combined sectors
     * data availability
     * climate data